alok184/DevTinder/src/homework.md

 - play with routes and route extensions
 -- order of the route matter a lot
 - write logic to handle get, post, put, patch , delete api call and test to postman

+- explore routing and use of ?, +, {}, * in the routes
+- use the regex in routes
+-Reading the query params in the route
+-Reading the dyamics routes